DynamicDevices/meta-dynamicdevices/README.md

 # Power

-Note that USB-A does not provide enough power for the system when the speaker is operating.
+Note that USB-A does not provide enough power for the system e.g. when a speaker is operating.
 The unit should be powered from an appropriate USB-C adaptor.

 # Reflashing a board